GROWING FOOD IS NOT HARD!

 I once had small cuttings placed in the growing medium, and overnight, they are gone in a storm.
 Wind damage can be a pain at times, even to fully grown plants.
 If your area experiences some strong winds, you might want to add some simple cardboard wind-shields to protect the plants.

-Congratulations on finishing your build!
+If you have built your own upcycled hydroponics – Congratulations!
 With some luck and effort, you will be harvesting your own food in no time.
 But sometimes, things just won’t work out the way you want it to be.
 If the plants are still browning, it could only be a few things.

 - Sunlight – Too much light or too little light.